With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBluebonnet Trails Community Services Caldwell County is a mental health treatment clinic in Lockhart, Texas, located at 2060 South Colorado Street, in the 78644 zip code.
-Bluebonnet Trails Community Services Caldwell County provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Bluebonnet Trails Community Services Caldwell County provides cognitive behavioral therapy, behavior modification and dialectical behavior therapy to children / adolescents, seniors 65 or older and young adults.
-Additional services provided by Bluebonnet Trails Community Services Caldwell County consist of case management, illness management and recovery and intensive case management.
+Bluebonnet Trails Community Services Caldwell County provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Bluebonnet Trails Community Services Caldwell County provides dialectical behavior therapy, behavior modification and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
+Additional services provided by Bluebonnet Trails Community Services Caldwell County consist of case management, intensive case management and supported employment.

 Learn MoreIntegral Care is a mental health clinic in Austin, TX, located at 825 East Rundberg Lane, Suite E-2, 78753 zip code area.
 Integral Care provides telemedicine/telehealth and outpatient treatment.
-Integral Care offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, seniors 65 or older and adults.
+Integral Care offers psychotropic medication, group therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Integral Care also supports people with serious mental illness.
-Additional services offered at Integral Care include supported employment, mentoring/peer support/consumer-run services and assertive community treatment.
+Additional services offered at Integral Care include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.